-Air quality impacts our quality of life in myriad ways.
-Poor air quality, both outdoors and indoors, can result in health problems - especially for vulnerable populations, in addition to causing lowered visibility and stress on our ecosystem services to filter and react to pollutants.
-Outdoor air pollution includes particulates generated by fires, construction, and street maintenance, as well as chemical pollutants generated by vehicles, oil and gas operations, and even spilling gas at the fueling station.
-Indoor air pollution is linked to poor ventilation and air treatment and can result in elevated levels of radon, carbon dioxide, molds, and other pollutants.
+Air quality impacts our quality of life in numerous ways.
+Poor outdoor air quality can decrease visibility and negatively impact our respiratory health.
+Outdoor air pollution is generated by fires, construction, and street maintenance, as well as chemical pollutants generated by vehicles, oil and gas operations, and even spilling gas at the fueling station.

 Steps to Better Air